dongvouyennhi/The-Battle-Of-Neighborhoods/README.md

-# The-Battle-Of-Neighborhoods
+# Applied-Data-Science-Capstone
-Coursera Capstone - Applied Data Science Capstone - The Battle Of Neighborhoods(Part1)
+Applied Data Science Capstone of IBM Course on Coursera

-This is a submission of Peer Graded Assignment - Capstone Project The Battle of Neighborhoods.
-The solution is for the Introduction/Business Problem and the Data Section.
-Please refer and review the respective PDF documents Introduction_BusinessProblem and Data_Section attached in this repository.